-Easy Slow Cooker Beef Curry is a quick to prepare, dump and go, one pot meal.
-Using pantry ingredients such as tikka masala paste and coconut milk powder along with potatoes, bell peppers, fresh ginger and garlic, this mild curry is the perfect fakeaway.
+Easy Slow Cooker Beef Curry is a quick-to-prepare, dump-and-go, one-pot meal.
+This mild curry is the perfect fakeaway using pantry ingredients such as tikka masala paste, coconut milk powder, potatoes, bell peppers, fresh ginger, and garlic.

 Easy Slow Cooker Beef Curry Back Story

-My husband started the ball rolling on this delicious Easy Slow Cooker Beef Curry but it didn’t start out easy.
+My husband started the ball rolling on this delicious Easy Slow Cooker Beef Curry but it didn’t start off as an easy recipe.
 He softened the onions, peppers, garlic and ginger and sealed the beef before adding to the slow cooker.

-So, when I came to recreate his recipe and muddle through his half remembered ingredients, I got frustrated with the time it was taking to prepare.
+So, when I came to recreate his recipe and trawl through his half-remembered ingredients, I got frustrated with the time it took to prepare.

 Hence, I cut down on the number of ingredients, scrapped peeling the potatoes (healthier anyway) and skipped the pre-frying stage.